Last updated: March 12, 2026

 3.2.
 Shooting Star Candlestick Pattern

-The shooting star is a bearish reversal pattern that typically forms at the swing highs of an uptrend or near resistance.
-It features a small body near the low and a long upper shadow.
+The shooting star is a bearish reversal pattern forming at the peak of an uptrend.
+It has a small body at the bottom and a long upper shadow, signaling that buyers were unable to sustain higher prices as sellers took control.

 The upper shadow must be at least twice the length of the real body.
 This shows buyers were rejected at the high, as sellers immediately overwhelmed them and forced the price back down before the close.